boto/boto3/docs/source/guide/cloud9.rst

 `Creating an Environment <https://docs.aws.amazon.com/cloud9/latest/user-guide/create-environment.html>`_ in the *AWS Cloud9 User Guide*.

-Step 3: Set Up Credentials
+Step 3: Set up credentials
 --------------------------
 To call AWS services from Python code in your environment, you must provide a set of AWS authentication credentials along with each call that your